RossN1/RossN1.github.io/content/about.md

 Hi, I’m **Ross.** 👋

-I'm an MSc Data Science graduate with an interest in artificial inteligence, machine learning, data analytics and software development.
+I'm an MSc Data Science graduate with an interest in artificial intelligence, machine learning, data analytics and software development.

 This blog is where I share notes, tutorials, and experiments.